 In the third category are Roswell and S.J.
-Cox.
-The events they addressed took place after the 2001 amendments to the UCC, but they quoted language from the earlier cases in the first two categories without addressing the changes in the UCC.
+Cox.170 The events they addressed took place after the 2001 amendments to the UCC, but they quoted language from the earlier cases in the first two categories without addressing the changes in the UCC.
 Though they involved the filing of termination statements by agents, they decided those cases as if they were governed by the former statutory scheme, and this Court respectfully must decline to follow them.

 S.J.
 Cox, a 2009 bankruptcy court decision, involved an adversary proceeding for wrongful termination of an initial financing statement, under the post-2001 statutory scheme.
-Here, unlike the earlier cases discussed above (where the termination statement had been filed by the secured party), a termination statement potentially ending an entity's security interest in the debtor's farm equipment was filed by someone else-by an employee of "Kentucky Bank" (previously known as "Peoples Bank of Sandy Hook, Kentucky") with respect to the plaintiff Peoples Bank of Kentucky, Inc., a different entity.
-The plaintiff Peoples Bank of Kentucky sued Kentucky Bank for wrongfully terminating the former's initial financing statement, and the S.J.
-Cox court ruled in the plaintiff's favor -seemingly accepting defendant Kentucky Bank's first argument that "priority among the Movants must be determined before its liability can be established," but then rejecting Kentucky Bank's second argument that Peoples Bank's first priority status was unaffected by the supposed "release' of the [initial] Financing Statement."
+Here, unlike the earlier cases discussed above (where the termination statement had been filed by the secured party), a termination statement potentially ending an entity's security interest in the debtor's farm equipment was filed by someone else-by an employee of "Kentucky Bank" (previously known as "Peoples Bank of Sandy Hook, Kentucky") with respect to the plaintiff Peoples Bank of Kentucky, Inc., a different entity.171 The plaintiff Peoples Bank of Kentucky sued Kentucky Bank for wrongfully terminating the former's initial financing statement, and the S.J.
+Cox court ruled in the plaintiff's favor172-seemingly accepting defendant Kentucky Bank's first argument that "priority among the Movants must be determined before its liability can be

-&lt;sup>171 2009 Bankr.
-LEXIS 4573, at \1-2, 2009 WL 939573, at \1.
+171 2009 Bankr.
+LEXIS 4573, at 1-2, 2009 WL 939573, at 1.

-&lt;sup>172 2009 Bankr.
-LEXIS 4573, at \15, 2009 WL 939573, at \6.
+172 2009 Bankr.
+LEXIS 4573, at 15, 2009 WL 939573, at 6.